vorSherer/vorSherer.github.io/README.md

 Developing a growth mindset entails acknowledging that one is going to fail far more often than one is going to succeed in any new endeavor - to push forward, one must try _something_ to progress - and that something is more likely to fail \(to some degree\) more often than not.

-Each failure, however, teaches something; it may have yielded a partial success that may be follow-up on, it may uncover a new possibility one hadn't before considered and take the pursuit in a new direction, or it may show that this particular experiment is a dead end on otherwise not productive to pursue.
+Each failure, however, teaches something; it may have yielded a partial success that may be followed-up on, it may uncover a new possibility one hadn't before considered and take the pursuit in a new direction, or it may show that this particular experiment is a dead end or otherwise not productive to pursue.

 One must then be willing to follow-up, to take yet another step in this "...journey of a thousand miles...."